 Start the weekend right It's Friday, y'all!
 Not sure why I put the y'all there, as I've never actually lived in any state that uses that as part of their vocabulary, but it just seemed like it fit.
 But it is Friday, so we could all use a bit of good news to start the … Continue reading Friday Dose of Good News

 Trigger warning: this post will seem cold and calculating Over the past few months, we've been seeing more and more talk about one or several COVID-19 vaccines coming through, there are two juxtaposing, but equally reasonable, points of view regarding when we introduce a future vaccine to the public.
 Point of view number one is … Continue reading Playing By Numbers

 Innovation labs are changing, and some are shuttering their doors.
 What comes next?
 There was a time, about 2 years ago, when everyone wanted an innovation lab.
 It was the shibboleth of legacy companies who wanted to join the cool, creative world of Silicon Valley-inspired startup culture.
 Now, I'm seeing a lot of these labs … Continue reading What Comes After The Lab?

 A weekly look at some good news from the world of tech, science, and humanity.
 In the beginning of the movie "Love Actually", Hugh Grant states in a voice-over that "General opinion’s starting to make out that we live in a world of hatred and greed", but that he disagrees.
-Today, there seems to be … Continue reading Your Weekly Dose of Good News, part 1
+Today, there seems to be … Continue reading A Spot of Good News

 For more and more roles in workplace, work is something you do, not somewhere you are.
 I've been a big fan of work location (and time) flexibility.
 I've always found that different places inspire different kinds of work.
 And while a good work environment at the office is important to me, as are good colleagues, … Continue reading Work is a verb, not a noun